marccompte/html-location/docs/reference.md

 #### data-autoopen

-Set it to true to open the info popup automatically when loading the map. *Defaults to false*.
+Set it to true (defaults to *false*) to open the info popup automatically when loading the map.

+*Possible options are:
+true, false*

 ```
 <location-map data-autoopen="true"